Car depreciation – the ultimate guide

 How fast will my car depreciate?

-The best and worst examples of car depreciation tend to appear in lists on every automotive and news websites towards the start and end of each year.
-That will give you some idea of which cars might be a good choice.
+The best and worst examples of car depreciation tend to get published towards the start and end of each year.

 What are the averages for car depreciation?